MasterChef New Zealand: Series 6

 The sixth series premiered on 26 July 2015 on TV3, with Al Brown and Mark Wallbank joining returning judge Josh Emett on the judging panel.
 Included in the prizes was a cookbook deal, a Skoda car, a knife-set, and also working as a chef and menu-planner under season 2 winner Nadia Lim's healthy eating company, My Food Bag.
 On episode 16, it was also announced that Dubai tourism also offered a return business-class ticket for Dubai Food Festival plus a week of accommodation in February, 2016.

 Series 7

 In November 2021, Discovery announced that MasterChef New Zealand would be returning for a seventh season in 2022 - applications were opened for casting.
 No further details on judges or format was announced.
 The judges were announced in April 2022.
-They will be Nadia Lim, Vaughan Mabee, and Michael Dearth.
+They are season 2 winner, Nadia Lim, Vaughan Mabee, and Michael P Dearth.
 The series premiered on 29 May 2022.